-Chicken man was like a young Brad Pitt crossed with Diego Luna (who you’d know from either Y Tu Mamá También or Dirty Dancing: Havana Nights, depending on your level of film snobbery), and I felt strangely drawn to him.
+Chicken man looked like a young Brad Pitt crossed with Diego Luna (who you’d know from either Y Tu Mamá También or Dirty Dancing: Havana Nights, depending on your level of film snobbery), and I felt strangely drawn to him.
 This attraction may or may not have been due to my lackluster social life at the time, but whatever.
 A future (or a few evenings) as chicken woman seemed exciting, and I was determined to make that happen.

 So, for a solid two months, I visited chicken man’s rotisserie on the reg.
 I’d order a bird in my sassiest French, smile seductively and then wander slowly down the street, believing that he might eventually chase after me and offer to share my dinner.
 He’d remove his apron, and we’d use it as a makeshift picnic blanket as we ate warm chicken and cheese on fresh baguettes by the Seine.
-Afterwards, we’d stroll through the Marais and maybe salsa dance to a Shakira song (featuring Wyclef) on the cobblestones.
+Afterwards, we’d stroll through the Marais and maybe dance to a certain Shakira song (featuring Wyclef) on the cobblestones.
 It would be glorious.